Syomus/ProceduralToolkit/README.md

 ![](http://syomus.com/ProceduralToolkit/screenshot-buildings.png)

 A fully procedural building generator, creates entire mesh from scratch and paints it's vertices.
-Keep in mind that there is no uv map in the generated mesh so using using it with Standard shader is pointless.
+Keep in mind that there is no uv map in the generated mesh so using it with Standard shader is pointless.
 If you are interested, the building design is called [Khrushchyovka](https://en.wikipedia.org/wiki/Khrushchyovka).
 * BuildingGenerator: Main generator class.
 Generates buildings based on input configuration.
 * BuildingGeneratorBase: Base class for the generator.